 If you have auto insurance yourself, you may be covered under your auto policy’s uninsured motorist coverage.
 Assuming your policy has this, you can make a claim no matter what the insurance company says.

 That said, you should speak with a bicycle accident attorney in Los Angeles before you call your insurer.
 Once you make a claim, your own insurance company will become your adversary.
-They will try to argue that because you weren’t in a vehicle, you weren’t covered.
+They will try to argue that you weren’t covered because you weren’t in a vehicle.

 Sometimes, if the driver’s insurance policy does not cover your damages, you can make a second claim against your own insurance’s uninsured motorist coverage.
-However, this needs to be handled by a lawyer to get the correct permissions.
+However, a lawyer needs to handle this to get the correct permissions.

 What’s the Deadline to File a Bicycle Injury Lawsuit?